Missing Tooth Replacement

 Dental implants can also be cared for just like natural teeth.
 We can place one implant to replace a single missing tooth, or several dental implants to replace multiple teeth.
 In addition, we can use dental implants to stabilize a dental bridge or partial denture, as well as full sets of dentures, with our implant supported dentures procedure.

 We will begin the tooth replacement process with an implant dentistry consultation.
 Dr. Fulbright will examine your jaw and gums to determine if dental implants could be beneficial for you.
-If your jaw bone has an adequate foundation for the titanium posts that will be anchored to the jawbone, you might be a good candidate for dental implants.
+If your jaw bone has an adequate foundation for the titanium posts that will be anchored to the jawbone, you might be a good candidate for this procedure.
 Age is not a barrier to implant dentistry; in fact, people of all ages are choosing dental implants for tooth replacement.

 To learn more about candidacy requirements for dental implants, please view our dental implant candidates page.

 If you are a good candidate for dental implants, we will schedule you for the surgical procedure to have the titanium implant placed in the jawbone.
 Once the posts have been placed, the success of implant dentistry depends on the body’s ability to heal.